 6.2 Other Rhubarb Desserts

-- Rhubarb Bars: Tart rhubarb baked in a buttery crust, often drizzled with icing.
+- Rhubarb Bars: Tart rhubarb on a buttery crust and usually iced.

-- Rhubarb Tarts: Individual tarts filled with sweet rhubarb filling and often enhanced with custard.
+- Rhubarb Tarts: Little tarts filled with rhubarb and sometimes custard.

 Fresh Rhubarb Pie